 Luckily, Varnish offers an admin console that allows you to issue ban statements.
 This can be done locally or remotely through the varnishadm program.
-In "CLI address binding", I mentioned how you can configure your Varnish to accept remote connections on the admin interface.
+In "CLI address binding" on page 13, I mentioned how you can configure your Varnish to accept remote connections on the admin interface.